meets-ecommerce/EnvSettingsTool/README.md

 ## Special Features

+### Comments and empty lines

+Empty lines or lines starting with '#' or '/' will be ignored.
+Use this to insert some comments into the csv file.

 ### Skipping rows

 If the value field of a row for the current environment is `--skip--` this handler will not be executed